OUR HISTORY

 Banks Lake is a natural Pocosin or Mill Pond.
 The 4049-acre site protects a unique environment and diverse wildlife.
 Whether fishing or paddling, or just watching the sunset from the pier, visitors to Banks Lake can enjoy a unique landscape dominated by moss-draped cypress ringed with water lilies.
 The best way to experience Banks Lake is from the water, and each season touches the lake with its own mood.
 Look closely at each tree.
 Dragonfly nymphs shed their larval skeletons on the cypress bark as they emerge from the water.
 Spider webs sparkle with dewdrops on a foggy morning.
 Songbirds and ospreys nest in the moss and treetops.
 Favored fishing holes yield bream and bass – and a few ten-pounders!

-Over 30 years of tradition
+over 30 years of tradition

 Lakeland is renowned for its annual Flatlanders Frolic held at the Threatte Center.
 Its citizenry hosts an eclectic mix of arts and crafts vendors, a road race, a beauty pageant, and musicians.
 For over thirty years, the Flatlanders Frolic has been a cherished tradition in Lakeland, drawing visitors from all over the Southeast.